gladly-team/next-firebase-auth/README.md

 In local development, try clearing data/cookies for `localhost` in case you previously signed in with another Firebase account and still have auth cookies signed by another private key.

+You can also try disabling the Firebase Authentication Emulator.
+Remove `firebaseAuthEmulatorHost` from your config and remove `FIREBASE_AUTH_EMULATOR_HOST` from your `.env` file.

 #### I get the error, "Failed to parse private key: Error: Invalid PEM formatted message."

 See [adding a private key to Vercel](#adding-a-private-key-to-Vercel) and [this discussion](https://github.com/gladly-team/next-firebase-auth/discussions/95) on private key formatting.